Clan Mackintosh: 15th century and clan conflicts

+In the 15th century, Thomas — known as Tomaidh Mòr (Great Tommy), grandson of William Mackintosh, 8th Chief of Clan Mackintosh — led his kinsmen across the Grampians from Badenoch to settle in Glen Shee in the eastern Highlands, where they became known as McComie, McColm, McComas, and eventually MacThomas, founding what would become Clan MacThomas as the Chattan Confederation grew too large to manage as a single body.

 The ninth chief of Clan Mackintosh, Ferquhar had to surrender the chiefship in favour of Malcolm Beg Mackintosh, 10th of Mackintosh, son by the second marriage of William Mackintosh the seventh chief.
 Malcolm Mackintosh was a strong leader who greatly extended the influence of his clan.
 He feuded with the Clan Comyn in a dispute that had its origins when the Comyns had feuded with Robert the Bruce.
 In 1424 the Comyns forcibly took possession of some of the Mackintosh lands at Meikle Geddes and Rait but Malcolm Mackintosh retaliated and put many of the Comyns to the sword.
 This was in turn retaliated by the Comyns who invaded the Mackintosh homeland of Moy and unsuccessfully tried to drown the Mackintoshes on their island of Moy.
 A feast of reconciliation was held at the Comyn's castle of Rait however here the Mackintoshes slaughtered their Comyn hosts.

 The Mackintoshes fought at the Battle of Lochaber in 1429 which was between forces led by Alexander of Islay, Earl of Ross, 3rd Lord of the Isles and the royalist army of James I of Scotland.
 The Battle of Palm Sunday, 1429, was fought between the Clan Cameron against the Clan Mackintosh and the Chattan Confederation.